bharabhi01/bharabhi01/README.md

-<b>I'm Abhishek Bhardwaj, a Software Developer who loves to build and break stuff 🧑‍💻</b>
+<b>🧑‍💻 I'm Abhishek Bhardwaj, a Software Developer who loves to build and break stuff</b>

 - Currently, I'm a SWE intern at Ather Energy.